-- The space outdoors between a group of two or more residence halls is referred to as a quad and is available for residential programs, recreation and leisure. - Quad space may be reserved by student groups by contacting shane.p.smith@maine.edu. - Whoever is using the quad, including groups who reserve the space, must abide by all campus policies, including appropriate noise levels that do not interfere with building quiet hours, etc. For student organized events, use the Event Management process. - Parking any vehicle on a quad, except for bicycles, is prohibited. - Groups who do not properly reserve a quad will be asked to vacate. - Amplified music outdoors is not permitted except during Residence Life and/or Student Life sponsored events. - Outdoor fires are prohibited without the appropriate permits.
+• The space outdoors between a group of two or more residence halls is referred to as a quad and is available for residential programs, recreation and leisure.

+- Quad space may be reserved by student groups by contacting shane.p.smith@maine.edu. - Whoever is using the quad, including groups who reserve the space, must abide by all campus policies, including appropriate noise levels that do not interfere with building quiet hours, etc. For student organized events, use the Event Planning Form - Plan an Event. - Parking any vehicle on a quad, except for bicycles, is prohibited. - Groups who do not properly reserve a quad will be asked to vacate. - Amplified music outdoors is not permitted except during Residence Life and/or Student Life sponsored events. - Outdoor fires are prohibited without the appropriate permits.
 Exempted from this are fires within outdoor grills used for cooking purposes.
-Any event with a fire must be approved through the Event Management process.
+Any event with a fire must be approved through the Event Planning Form - Plan an Event.